 The city of Mainz, with a population of 190,000 is the capital of Rheinland-Pfalz.
-JGUM has 30,000 students with 10% of the student body being international students.
-The city offers many spectacular tourist sites including museums, monuments, churches, and theatres.
+JGUM has 30,000 students with 10% international students.
+The city offers many spectacular tourist sites including museums, monuments, churches, and theaters.
 Kastel, a suburb of Mainz, is located east of the Rhine River.
 The area is reminiscent of all things Roman.
 The region is also well known for its major television station, and most widely read newspaper publication in the country.

 Classes will be taught by JGUM faculty members.
 The exchange student advising is done by the Academic Institute for Foreign Studies at JGUM.

 JGUM’s Academic Institute for Foreign Studies will direct students to the appropriate organizations to assist in securing accommodations.
 Washington College students will work with the Mainz Student Union (Studiderrendenwerk) for housing.
 Housing is available in single and double apartments, and each room comes with one cupboard, one bed, one chair and one desk.
 Single apartments also come with a kitchenette and a bathroom, while the double apartments come with two bedrooms, a kitchen, and a bathroom.
 For more information on student housing, visit: http://www.studierendenwerk-mainz.de/index.php?id=488